Selecting a language will automatically trigger the translation of the page content.

 Warning

-certain contributions paid on account of self-employed professional activity are only deductible from the professional income concerned (industrial and commercial benefits - BIC or non-commercial profits - BNC for example).
+certain contributions paid as a result of self-employment are only deductible from business income concerned (industrial and commercial benefits - BIC or non-commercial profits - BNC for example).

 FYI

-contributions paid to buy back retiring quarters are deductible under special conditions.
+Contributions paid to buy back retiring quarters are deductible under special conditions.
+They should not be included in deductible contributions to retirement savings plans.

-Amounts paid in a year shall be deductible from the taxable income of the year in question, up to a maximum fixed for each member of the tax shelter.
+The amounts paid in a year are deductible from the taxable income of the year concerned, within a ceiling fixed for each member of the tax shelter.

 FYI

-the limit available for contributions paid in 2023 is indicated on your 2022 tax notice.
+the ceiling available for contributions paid in 2024 is indicated on your tax notice 2023.

 Répondez aux questions successives et les réponses s’afficheront automatiquement